Fitting a Loose Tsuba

 With this step you need to take your time and constantly check the fit of the tsuba on your nakago.
 Make sure you have the habaki and first seppa in place when sizing the new epoxy sekigane since the point of this exercise is to create a customized and snug fit and that means the tsuba should fit tightly in the spot it will be when mounted.

-File a little then check the fit and do this until you’re satisfied.
-If you do accidentally remove too much, you can repeat the above steps and go from there.
+File a little then check the fit and do this until it’s fully mounted and tight.
+If you do accidentally remove too much, you can repeat the above steps or just add a bit of epoxy to the filed surface, cure and then go from there.

 In many cases the nakago-ana is too wide in addition to being too long, so if you carefully file a channel only as wide as the nakago, you will have epoxy left on the sides which will help fit it better.
 Also check the tsuba’s alignment from front to back and side to side to make sure it’s sitting where you want it on the nakago.
 Sometimes you will need to file notches in both the wide and the narrow ends but sometimes only one side will need to be adjusted, just pay attention to the final overall fit you need.